Floods devastate West and Central Africa – DW – 09/16/2024

 DW spoke to some of the city's dispaced residents waiting for authorities to assist them.

-Rescue and humanitarian efforts in Maiduguri are proving difficult, Governor Zulum told DW.
+Zulum told DW that rescue and humanitarian efforts in Maiduguri are proving difficult.

 "The extend of damage extends from homes and properties that are completed washed away.
-Many bridges are damaged and we are yet to assess the integrity of the bridges that link between the two major parts of the city," Zulum said.
+Many bridges are damaged, and we have yet to assess the integrity of the bridges that link between the two major parts of the city," the Borno governor said.

 But rescue efforts were underway to free people trapped by flood waters and those without shelter, he said.

-"We have suspended the resumption of schools to allow us deal with this emergency period," Zulum added.
+"We have suspended the resumption of schools to allow us deal with this emergency period."

 Chad government cites 'financial problems'

-In the Chadian capital N'Djamena, Aaron Madjadoum is among those waiting for assistance.
+In N'Djamena, Chad's capital, Aaron Madjadoum is among those waiting for assistance.
 "I don't understand why the authorities can't build roads for the population," he told DW.

-The company security guard said he is having to travel about four kilometers (2.4 miles) every day, wading through mud or water to reach roads.
+The security guard said he must travel about 4 kilometers (2.4 miles) daily, wading through mud or water to reach roads.

 "There are not even gutters to drain the water.
 Every year, it is the same suffering, but the authorities are not concerned.
 People must learn from our suffering to find a solution.
-It is pitiful," Madjadoum told DW.
+It is pitiful," Madjadoum said.

 Cousin Aime, a human rights activist, told DW that the government has simply failed to prepare for flooding.
 The construction of a dam in N'Djamena has stalled due to lack of funds.